nayeemmz/cmsc426Spring2022/project2.md

 - Cylinder Projection:  Project images onto a cylinder, to reduce distortion at the panorama's edges.
 For this project, it's optional.
 - Detect Corners:  identify corner points in your images.
 (You can just use OpenCV's [`cornerHarris`](https://docs.opencv.org/4.1.2/dd/d1a/group__imgproc__feature.html#gac1fc3598018010880e370e2f709b4345))
 - **ANMS**: pick out the stronger corner points.
 - **Feature Descriptors**: create descriptors for the corner points, so they can be matched between images (in the next step).
-You may use a library to find the SIFT descriptors or your own code from the previous project.
+See the approach in the document provided above.
-- **Feature Matching**: Match feature descriptors from different images, to find possible point correspondences.
+- **Feature Matching**: Match feature descriptors from different images, to find possible point correspondences (helper code provided).
 - **RANSAC and Homography Estimation**: refine the feature point matches, and use the correspondences to estimate homographies between images.
+Homography helper code is also provided.
 - **Image Warping (and Blending)**: Use the estimated homographies to warp the images onto one another, and apply blending to reduce the appearance of seams where they fit together.
+See description for implementing this.
     - For blending in this project, you can simply average the pixel values of overlapping images or take the maximum.

 ### Point Distribution: